-NASA wants school kids to name Mars 2020 rover - D-brief
+NASA Wants School Kids to Name Mars 2020 Rover - D-brief

-NASA wants school kids to name Mars 2020 rover
+NASA Wants School Kids to Name Mars 2020 Rover

 Pathfinder.
 Opportunity.
 Curiosity.
 NASA’s iconic Mars rovers have a history of lofty names.
 But for the Mars 2020 rover, that iconic name is still missing.
 Now students have a chance to be a part of the naming process by submitting their name ideas.